 The FICE Training

-TA complete FICE training program typically lasts two and a half years, and includes three phases: a diagnostic, three workshops and virtual follow-ups, as set forth below:
+The complete FICE training program typically lasts two and a half years, and includes three phases: a diagnostic, three workshops and virtual follow-ups, as explained below:

-To better understand the organizations’ potential to use communications as a strategy for social change and prepare a customized training module, FICE conducts an in-depth needs assessment of each participating organization, which includes field visits and interviews with the board, staff, and/or beneficiaries.
+To better understand the organizations’ potential to use communications as a strategy for social change and prepare a customized training module, FICE conducts an in-depth needs assessment of each participating organization, which includes field visits and interviews with the board, staff, beneficiaries, and donors.

 There are three in-person workshops, each lasting three days addressing the following topics: